OpenSPP/documentation/docs/glossary.rst

    Targeting
-       Targeting in :term:`social protection<social protection>` refers to the process or method used to determine which individuals or groups within a population will receive :term:`social protection<social protection>` :term:`benefits<benefits>` and :term:`services<services>`.
+       Targeting in :term:`social protection<social protection>` refers to the process or method used to determine which individuals or groups within a population will receive social protection :term:`benefits<benefits>` and :term:`services<services>`.
 The objective of targeting is to ensure that these resources are allocated efficiently and effectively, reaching those who are most in need.
-In :term:`social protection<social protection>`, targeting is a critical concept, as resources are often limited and the needs are high.
-Effective targeting can significantly impact the overall success and fairness of :term:`social protection<social protection>` programs.
+In social protection, targeting is a critical concept, as resources are often limited and the needs are high.
+Effective targeting can significantly impact the overall success and fairness of social protection programs.

        | 🇫🇷 Ciblage
        | 🇪🇸 Focalización